ilantz/ilantz-scripts/README.md

 # ilantz-scripts
-My scripts repo for my public PowerShell scripts.
+A repo for my public PowerShell scripts.